We may earn commissions when you buy from links on our site. Why you can trust us.

-Currently, Nespresso offers 23 variations of coffee, from medium to very dark roast, caffeinated and decaf, and even seasonal flavored blends (I found their recent Vanilla Cardamom bled made a fantastic Indian-inspired cappuccino).
+Currently, Nespresso offers 50 variations of coffee, from medium to very dark roast, caffeinated and decaf, and even flavored blends that change seasonally (right now, you can purchase Coconut Flavor Over Ice).
 As you taste your way through them (which you can do for free at one of the Nespresso boutiques if you’re buying pods), you’ll find your favorites, any of which can be ordered online through the Nespresso club.

 The downside to the capsules is their cost.
-The pods typically run between $.70 and $.75 each so, if you like a double cappuccino in the morning like me, you’ll be putting out $1.40, plus the cost of your milk.
+The pods typically run between $.80 and $.90 each, so if you like a double cappuccino in the morning like me, you’ll be putting out $1.60 plus the cost of your milk.
 That’s more than you would spend if you were buying your own coffee beans (unless you buy very expensive coffee), though it is still considerably less than what you would pay at your local Starbucks and far more convenient.

 Performance of the Lattissima Pro

-We've used the Lattissima Pro multiple times a day for the last few months and performance over the course of hundreds of espressos, cappuccinos and lattes has been excellent.
-The Lattissima Pro heats up incredibly quickly (25 seconds for espresso and 40 for cappuccino), so there's practically no wait to get your caffeine kick.
+We've used the Lattissima Pro multiple times a day for months, and performance over the course of hundreds of espressos, cappuccinos, and lattes has been excellent.
+The Lattissima Pro heats up incredibly quickly (as little as 15 seconds for an espresso and a little longer for a cappuccino), so there's practically no wait to get your caffeine kick.
 And, once hot, the Lattissima Pro will continue to knock out drink after drink with no delay.

 The quality of drinks is very good.
 If you're a frequent Starbucks drinker, you'll be very pleased with the results from the Nespresso.
-Espressos are full-flavored, with nice crema.
+Espressos are full-flavored with nice crema.
 Cappuccinos and lattes are served with rich foam that is denser than with earlier Lattissima models (foam density and quantity can be adjusted to your liking).
 And all drinks come out hotter than on earlier Lattissima models, with no preheating of cups required.
-We typically use skim milk in our machine (works great), though you can use low fat, whole milk (if cardiologist approved), or even soy milk, if desired.
+We typically use skim milk in our machine (works great), though you can use low-fat, whole milk (if cardiologist approved), or even non-dairy milk if desired.

-For true aficionados, Nespresso doesn't brew with the intense richness the best manual espresso machines or top-end coffee joints can muster.
+For true aficionados, Nespresso doesn't brew with the intense richness the best manual espresso machines or top-end fully-automatic machines (like the DeLonghi Eletta) can muster.
 But you're not going to find anything with the convenience or price point of the Lattissima Pro that can compete.

 Cleaning the Lattissima Pro

 The Lattissima requires little effort as far as regular cleaning.
-All of the coffee is contained in the Nespresso capsules, and the built-in used capsule container can hold 15 of these pods before it needs to be emptied (the Plus and Touch have a 9 capsule capacity).
-Removing the capsule container requires also sliding out the bottom drip tray, which is a little tricky if you have the milk container in place.
+All of the coffee is contained in the Nespresso capsules, and the built-in used capsule container can hold 15 of these pods before it needs to be emptied (the Plus and Touch have a 9-capsul capacity).
+Removing the capsule container also requires sliding out the bottom drip tray, which is a little tricky if you have the milk container in place.